Alabaster Jar: Working towards a world free from sexual exploitation

 What we do

 The mission of Alabaster Jar is to see life transformation among women working in Berlin’s sex industry by communicating the love of Christ.
-Based in Berlin’s red light district, we meet the women where they are at and provide a safe place for them, where trusting relationships are built and their practical, emotional, and spiritual needs are met.
+In Berlin’s red light district, we meet the women where they are at and provide a safe place for them (e.g. at Café Neustart), where trusting relationships are built and their practical, emotional, and spiritual needs are met.

 Our work focuses on five key points

 - Outreach: Outreach is the heart of what we do.
-During our weekly Street, Cafe, and Brothel Outreaches, our front-line team makes the first contact with the women in their own context.
+During our weekly street and brothel outreaches or our work at Café Neustart in Berlin, our front-line team makes the first contact with the women in their own context.
 We offer immediate practical assistance, establish long-term needs, and build trust.
 We refer women to important service providers such as social workers, doctors, and safe houses.

 - Befriending: Our team is committed to continuing to build friendship with the women outside of Outreach.
 Using our Outreach phone, we keep regular contact, pray together, meet for coffee, and accompany women to important appointments.